olincollege/boston-bike-accidents/README.md

 ## Usage

 To use this repository, clone it to your local machine and run `pip install requirements.txt` to download the required packages.
-Then, run `comp_essay.ipynb` starting from the first cell.
+Then run `comp_essay.ipynb` starting from the first cell.

 ## Data Source